 William Shakespeare biography

-The next 7 years of Shakespeare's life are a mystery, though he is rumoured to have worked as a school teacher.
+The next seven years of Shakespeare's life are a mystery, though he is rumoured to have worked as a school teacher.
 Sometime before 1592 Shakespeare fled his home and family to follow the life of an actor in London.

 London's theatres were closed in January 1593 due to an outbreak of the plague, and many players left the capital to tour the provinces.
-Shakespeare preferred to stay in London, and it was during this time of plague that he began to gain recognition as a writer, notably of long poems, such as Venus and Adonius, and Rape of Lucrece.
+Shakespeare preferred to stay in London, and it was during this time of plague that he began to gain recognition as a writer, notably of long poems, such as Venus and Adonis, and Rape of Lucrece.

 The early plays were held at The Theatre, to the north of the city.
 In 1597 the company's lease on The Theatre expired, and negotiations with the landlord proved fruitless.
 Taking advantage of a clause in the lease that allowed them to dismantle the building, the company took apart the place board by board and transported the material across the Thames to Bankside.